-Santander displays weaker asset-quality metrics than those of its international peers, reflecting not only the current high level of NPA in its domestic portfolio but also its exposure to developing countries.
+Santander has weaker asset-quality metrics than those of its international peers, reflecting not only the current high level of NPA in its domestic portfolio but also its exposure to developing countries.
 This more structural factor is partially mitigated by the ample spreads achieved in these countries compared with those in mature markets.
-When looking at NPLs as a percentage of PPI, Santander compares very favourably with its international peers.
+When looking at NPLs as a percentage of PPI, Santander is placed very favourably compared with its international peers.